glindstedt/xwobf/README.md

 ### Usage

-The program takes an optional filename argument, if the argument is given the final image will be written to that file.
-If no argument is given it defaults to `screenshot.png` in the current directory.
+The program takes a filename argument.
+The filename should end with a .png, .jpg or equivalent suffix.

 ### Example lock script using i3lock